 A little later on we met Maja, the only other person staying at the site.
 A slender Swedish girl with long blonde hair, she had some spots on her skin around her ankles and wrists – a medical condition she’d had since a young age.
 She’d spent a week camping at the site, also doing some work around the site in exchange for her stay.
 She hadn’t yet drank ayahuasca there, but was also going to be drinking with the others at the full moon ceremony that night.
 After a while chatting with the others around the camp, I went with Sophie out to the river where I meditated and relaxed by the running water.

 As the sun began to set we moved down the river to an area still in the sunlight.
 Maja came out and sat with us.
-I liked her, she was friendly and had a good sense of humour.
 I asked her how she felt about the ceremony that night and she thought it’s good not to think too much about it.
 She wasn’t nervous, in fact she was only worried about not really experiencing anything rather than experiencing something scary or chilling – those experiences are only temporary after all, she pointed out.
 Sophie headed back to the camp and I stayed to chat with Maja for a while.
-I liked her, she smiled a lot and had a good sense of humour.
+I liked her, she was friendly and had a good sense of humour.
 We chatted about our previous ayahuasca experiences, she’d done it once before in India with a Russian doling out the ayahuasaca to a large group before leaving everyone be- no icaros, no guidance, just the brew.
 It didn’t sound like a particularly metamorphic experience.
 Ayahuasca is a strange thing – capable of inducing colossal experiences but never guaranteed.
 We also talked about meditation, she was going to do a 10-day course in India later that year and I told her of the courses I’d done.
 She told me about the rainbow gathering that she’d recently been to in Peru and her love of India.
 After I while I left her with her shamanism book and headed back to camp for dinner and an early night.

 That night as I drifted off to sleep, faint but clearly audible, I could hear the icaros from the temple amidst the incessant undercurrent of the bugs sounding from the surrounding rainforest.
 I woke up briefly several times that night and could hear the icaros being played, I wondered what was going on there for them.
 It seemed barely believable: to me – just the faint sound of quaint guitar and singing, but perhaps for them – travels in another realm?
 As I continued to drift in and out of sleep throughout the night I continued to hear the songs; the ceremony seemed long, really long, seemed they were going all night.